California genocide

-The California genocide was the killing of thousands of indigenous peoples of California by United States government agents and private citizens in the 19th century.
-It began following the American Conquest of California from Mexico, and the influx of settlers due to the California Gold Rush, which accelerated the decline of the indigenous population of California.
-Between 1846 and 1873, it is estimated that non-Natives killed between 9,492 and 16,094 California Natives.
-Hundreds to thousands were additionally starved or worked to death.
-Acts of enslavement, kidnapping, rape, child separation and displacement were widespread.
-These acts were encouraged, tolerated, and carried out by state authorities and militias.
+The California genocide was a series of genocidal massacres of the indigenous peoples of California by United States governments, soldiers and settlers during the 19th century.
+It began following the American conquest of California in the Mexican–American War and the subsequent influx of American settlers to the region as a result of the California gold rush.
+Between 1846 and 1873, it is estimated that settlers killed between 9,492 and 16,094 Californian Natives; up to several thousand were also starved or worked to death.
+Forced labor, kidnapping, rape, child separation, and forced displacement were widespread during the genocide, and were encouraged, tolerated, and even carried out by American government officials and military commanders.

-The 1925 book Handbook of the Indians of California estimated that the indigenous population of California decreased from perhaps as many as 150,000 in 1848 to 30,000 in 1870 and fell further to 16,000 in 1900.
-The decline was caused by disease, low birth rates, starvation, killings, and massacres.
-California Natives, particularly during the Gold Rush, were targeted in killings.
-Between 10,000 and 27,000 were also taken as forced labor by settlers.
-The state of California used its institutions to favor white settlers' rights over indigenous rights, dispossessing natives.
+The 1925 book Handbook of the Indians of California estimated that California's indigenous population decreased roughly from 150,000 in 1848 to 30,000 in 1870 and 16,000 by 1900 as a result of disease, low birth rates, starvation, and genocide.
+Between 10,000 and 27,000 were also subject to forced labor by U.S. settlers, with California officials repeatedly passing legislation which disenfranchised Californian Indians.

-Since the 2000s several American academics and activist organizations, both Native American and European American, have characterized the period immediately following the U.S. Conquest of California as one in which the state and federal governments waged genocide against the Native Americans in the territory.
-In 2019, California's governor Gavin Newsom apologized for the genocide and called for a research group to be formed to better understand the topic and inform future generations.
+Since the 2000s, historians have characterized the period immediately following the conquest of California as one in which U.S. miners, farmers, and ranchers on the American frontier engaged in the systematic genocide of Californian Indians.
+In 2019, the governor of California Gavin Newsom described the events as "genocide," adding, "...that's the way it needs to be described in the history books."
+He also apologized for the "violence, discrimination and exploitation sanctioned by state government throughout its history".
+In a 2019 executive order, Newsom announced the formation of a "Truth and Healing Council" to better understand the genocide and inform future generations of what occurred.